-David and DJ felt so strongly about doing something that they established Goodheart Animal Sanctuaries and set about securing the perfect site for a brand-new sanctuary which would become a haven for rescued animals.
+David and DJ felt so strongly about doing something that they established Goodheart Animal Sanctuaries, and, supported by experienced Director Alison Hood (who spent over 25 years working for Born Free Foundation), they set about securing the perfect site for a brand-new sanctuary which would become a haven for rescued animals.

 They decided on The Nickless, in Worcestershire; with its gentle hills, wooded areas and large pastures.
 It was the ideal spot, and in 2017 Goodheart Farm Animal Sanctuary opened its doors.
 Set in 92 tranquil acres, the sanctuary is home to over 300 rescued animals including pigs, goats, cows, sheep, geese and chickens.